alonakonst/alonakonst.github.io/index.markdown

 ## **Introduction**
 Between 2014 and 2022, Brazil experienced dramatic political shifts.
 Our story is about how geography, development, and demographics shaped the race between left- and right-wing ideologies during presidential elections.
+In addition the last presidential election was characterized by a high level of polarization in which the difference between the 2 candidates(Lula and Bolsonaro) in the second round was won by Lula by just a difference of 2,1 million votes with 50.9% against 49.1%.

 Using official voting data and socioeconomic indicators, we uncover patterns in city-level results across time and space.

 ## **Who Won in Each City and State?**
 The interactive map below shows Brazilian municipalities colored by the vote direction (left vs. right) in each election year.
 Use the selector to switch between 2014, 2018, and 2022.